Dobatymo/data-algos/optimization.md

 - variant of: 'Stochastic gradient descent'
 - domain: 'Optimization'

+## RAdam
+- also called: 'Rectified Adam'
+- paper: 'On the Variance of the Adaptive Learning Rate and Beyond' (2019)
+- variant of: 'Adam'
+- domain: 'Optimization'

 ## RMSProp
 - also called: 'Root Mean Square Propagation'
 - implemented in: 'tf.train.RMSPropOptimizer, keras.optimizers.RMSprop'